JeanCHilger/learning-spring/README.md

    * Project to control an inventory implementing a simple **CRUD with MySQL** and a front-end with **Angular**.
    * Uses an **phpMyAdmin MySQL database** and the Spring Data JPA's **CrudRepository**.
    * Uses the **Spring Web** module to provide URL for CRUD the data.

+Feel free to contribute with more material about Spring.